byq77/docusaurus-husarion-docs/docs/tutorials/other-tutorials/offline-development-tools.md

 ---
-title: 'Offline development tools'
+title: Offline development tools
-platform: 'CORE2'
-autotoc: true
-layout: layout.hbs
-page: 'Tutorials'
-order: 2
+sidebar_label: 2.
+Offline development tools
+id: offline-development-tools
 ---

-# Offline development tools #

 If you prefer or need offline development tools, Husarion created an extension for Visual Studio Code, that will configure all you need to get started.
 This extension works both for Windows, Linux and MacOS.
 Installation process is described in the following sections and in the video below.